Dental Crowns and Bridges

 How much does a dental crown cost?

-We aim to provide high-quality dental care that’s affordable for our patients in Germantown, MD.
+We aim to provide high-quality dental care in Germantown, MD that’s affordable for our patients.
 Out of pocket cost for any procedure depends on your insurance coverage at the time of the procedure.

 Porcelain Crown: $1,250See All Office Fees